 Company Secretary (Clerk) - Jack Coulson

 Jack is the Liberal Democrat Company Secretary, having joined in April 2020.
-He is a graduate of the University of Oxford where he studied PPE.
+He studied Politics, Philosophy and Economics and previously worked as an Associated Consultant for a Headhunting firm.
 He is not a member of the Federal Board but supports its work.